akvilary/sqlconstructor/README.md

 But it is possible:
 - include SqlCols, SqlVals and SqlEnum instances in query dict (in release >= 1.0.39).
-- include SqlCol, SqlVal, SqlFilter, SqlFilters in query dict (in release >= 1.0.44)
+- include SqlCol, SqlVal, SqlFilter, SqlFilters, SqlPlaceholder in query dict (in release >= 1.1.0)
 - create query by dict with duplicate headers if headers are SqlSectionHeader class instances (in release >= 1.0.40).
 See example below.
+- insert nested subqueries (wrapped and with text after wrapper) as nested dict (in release >= 1.1.0).
+More on this later.

+Example of using SqlSectionHeader
 ```python
 from sqlconstructor import SqlQuery, SqlVal, SqlSectionHeader